ydahal1/ydahal1/ReadMe.md

-Some people say that I never got over my obsession with Phil Collins.
-But take a look at me now.
+What do you call a cow with no legs?
+Ground beef.

 [
-Wed Mar  4 00:36:58 UTC 2026
+Thu Mar  5 00:38:14 UTC 2026
  ]